Dirty-git/RotationSpiritborn_Dirty/readme.md

 - Optimized spell cast logics for better performance
 - Removed predictive casting for spells that don't benefit from it
 - Added cursor angle setting for cursor targeting to improve self-play targeting (will only target enemies if the cursor is within the selected angle)
-- Reworked Active and Inactive spells UI (now auto populates based on what spells you have equipped in game)
+- Reworked Active and Inactive spells UI (now auto populates based on what spells you have equipped in game, credit to Kafalur)
 - Added angle display to the debug/cursor_targeting
 - Updated debug/display_targets to better reflect in-sight and out-of-sight targets
 - Updated console messages to be more descriptive